Adrian998obs/FuzzyDarkMatterDynamicalFriction/README.md

 ### Usage
 This repository contains :
 * infallingGCs.ipynb, a Jupyter notebook that generate number of GCs in a dark matter halo and calculate their infall time as a function of their initial energy-angular momentum state.
-(Runtime : 3 minutes).
+(Runtime : 0.2 CPU hours).
 * DFefficiency.ipynb, a Jupyter notebook that draws a map of the efficiency of dynamical friction as a function of the halo-GC mass ratio and the mass of the FDM constituent particle.
-(Runtime : 20 minutes).
+(Runtime : 1.34 CPU hours).

 Note : before running the notebooks, make sure you have installed the Python packages galpy and colossus.